HappyRay/testscribe/docs/faq.markdown

 effort from you.

 [Here](demo.markdown#test-multiple-input-sets) is an example that you can see/try for yourself.

+# Can the tool help me choose the inputs for tests?
+Currently, the tool only provides context and relies on users to think about what inputs make sense.
+It's a hard problem to do it well.
+Thus, the tool currently focuses on the parts that computers are good at.

+In the future, it may be able to integrate with other tools to provide additional assistance.

 # Why is a mock annotated with the target type in the generated code
 This makes it easier to find where this type is used.